uncbiag/uniGradICON/README.md

 ## Slicer Extension

-A Slicer extensions is available [here](https://github.com/uncbiag/SlicerUniGradICON?tab=readme-ov-file) (and hopefully will soon be available via the Slicer Extension Manager).
+A Slicer extensions is available [here](https://github.com/uncbiag/SlicerUniGradICON?tab=readme-ov-file) .
+It is an official Slicer Extension and can be installed via the Slicer Extension Manager.
+This requires Slicer >=5.7.0.
+Please make sure to install the Slicer PyTorch extension before as uniGradICON depends on it.

 ## Plays well with others